 The Inmate of the Month *Grammar Update*

 Parts of this story involve drug use, alcohol, and illegal acts.
 Most of all it’s a story of stupidity.
-Some of the events are word for word accounts of the adventure while other parts are pieced together from other accounts.
+Some of the events are the word for word accounts of the adventure while other parts are pieced together from other accounts.

 Three friends (we will call them) Jack, Phil, and Bob decided to go to spring break in Florida.
-All three where in college at the time (although Phil was in a different collage than the other two) and spring break is a time honored tradition. all three worked while in college but one of them (Phil) worked as a bouncer at a strip club making enough to pay for his tuition and a good life style (nice apartment, Mustang, etc).
+All three where in college at the time (although Phil was in a different college than the other two) and spring break is a time-honored tradition. all three worked while in college but one of them (Phil) worked as a bouncer at a strip club making enough to pay for his tuition and a good lifestyle (nice apartment, Mustang, etc).
 Only Phil could pay for the trip as well as supply the drugs the three where accustom to (a little marijuana, coke, speed, and some sort of animal tranquilizer).
 Jack said he would provide the car and gas for the trip so Phil’s money could buy more alcohol.
 Just to help set the scene Jack had tried to dye his hair red but after hating it he cut it down to the roots.
 This instead of losing the color instead took his hair from a red to a pink.

-Day1: the three arrive in Florida after a strait drive from Stow, Ohio.
-Because no one planed this trip they spent hours looking for a place to stay.
-Eventually they found a place a short walking distance from the beach.
-None of the three where drinkers as much as they where college age kids (under age) looking to get drunk.
+The three arrive in Florida after a straight drive from Stow, Ohio.
+Because no one planned this trip they spent hours looking for a place to stay.
+Eventually, they found a place a short walking distance from the beach.
+None of the three where drinkers as much as they were college-age kids (under age) looking to get drunk.
 So vodka was the drink of choice the cheaper the better.
 Drinking, speed, and (as he said it) horse tranquilizers where the way they spent the rest of the day.